eclipse-mosaic/mosaic.website/content/docs/scenarios/scenario_convert.md

 ---

 {{% alert note %}}
-**scenario-convert** does not belong do the open-source part of Eclipse MOSAIC and must be obtained separately.
+**Scenario-Convert** does not belong to the open-source part of Eclipse MOSAIC and must be obtained separately.

-Yet, you can use scenario-convert **for free** to generate scenarios which are executable with Eclipse MOSAIC. **[Get it here](https://www.dcaiti.tu-berlin.de/research/simulation/download/).**
+Yet, you can use Scenario-Convert **for free** to generate scenarios which are executable with Eclipse MOSAIC. **[Get it here](https://www.dcaiti.tu-berlin.de/research/simulation/download/).**
+{{% /alert %}}

+{{%alert info %}}

+The command line interface of **Scenario-Convert** received a major update with MOSAIC 25.1.
+Please follow the `--help` command, or use this page to learn how to use the new CLI.

 {{% /alert %}}

 {{< button icon="download" type="primary" link="https://www.dcaiti.tu-berlin.de/research/simulation/download/" title="Download scenario-convert from DCAITI mirror" >}}